 Frank Cavallaro is the official candidate for the Mount Royal riding in the next federal election.

-While in Ottawa, Frank caught the "radio bug" and got his first on-air job at CHOR, the campus radio station.
+While living in Ottawa, Frank caught the "radio bug" and got his first on-air job at CHOR, the campus radio station.

 He spent over 3 years in Sherbrooke, when the Weather Network called Frank to work as an on-camera weather person in 1988.
-Frank also worked on Mix 96 Montreal but then got the job for which he became a household name in Mount Royal and across the Island of Montreal as the main weather presenter at CFCF-CTV Montreal for 17 years.
+Frank also worked at Mix 96 Montreal but then got the job for which he became a household name in Mount Royal and across the Island of Montreal as the main weather presenter at CFCF-CTV Montreal for 17 years.
 He also worked as a roving reporter on the former Montreal Today show on CFCF.
 Frank would then move on to the same duties at CBC Montreal's 6 pm news for another 12 years before retiring in December 2019.